N-Thander/WeatherWizard/README.md

 # WeatherWizard

-Welcome to WeatherApp, a sleek and intuitive weather application built with Java Swing!
+Welcome to WeatherWizard, a simple weather application built with Java Swing!
 With WeatherApp, you can effortlessly check the latest weather conditions for any location around the world right from your desktop.

 ## Features